Adriano (footballer, born February 1982): International career

 Adriano made his international debut for Brazil in a World Cup qualifier against Colombia on 15 November 2000 at the age of 18.
 He was often considered as the long-term successor to Ronaldo.
 Adriano scored his first international goal on 11 June 2003 in a friendly against Nigeria.
-He was included in the Brazil team for 2003 FIFA Confederations Cup, and led Brazil's attack alongside Ronaldinho in the absence of Ronaldo.
+He was included in the Brazil team for 2003 FIFA Confederations Cup and led Brazil's attack alongside Ronaldinho in the absence of Ronaldo.
 He appeared in all three matches and scored two goals as Brazil was eliminated in the group stage.
 He missed the 2004 CONMEBOL Men Pre-Olympic Tournament due to injury.

-The following year, he was included in Brazil team for 2004 Copa América.
+The following year, he was included in the Brazil national team for 2004 Copa América.
 Brazil won the cup and Adriano won the Golden Boot as the competition's leading scorer with seven goals.
 In the final match against Argentina, Adriano dramatically scored the equalizer in the 93rd minute.
 The match went on to penalties and Brazil finally won 4–2, with Adriano scoring his penalty.
 After the match, coach Carlos Alberto Parreira singled out Adriano as a very important factor in winning the title.

 In 2005, Adriano once again had an impressive tournament with Brazil, this time in the 2005 FIFA Confederations Cup.
 Adriano was named Player of the Tournament and received the Golden Boot Award as the competition's leading scorer with five goals.
 In the final, he steered Brazil to victory, scoring two goals in a 4–1 victory over Argentina.